rtelmore/ctv-sportsanalytics/README.md

     by P. Zuccolotto and M. Manisera.
 This package includes data and functions to analyze and visualize basketball data.
--   [NBAloveR](https://cran.r-project.org/package=NBAloveR) is an R interface to access basketball data from Basketball-Reference.com's API.
+-   [NBAloveR](https://cran.r-project.org/package=NBAloveR) is an R interface to access basketball data from I [Basketbal Reference](https://www.basketball-reference.com) API.
 This package also contains functions to help users with analyzing basketball data.
 -   [SpatialBall](https://cran.r-project.org/package=SpatialBall) helps with spatial
     analysis of NBA data, in particular, generating offensive and defensive shot charts for teams, players, and seasons.